karol-121/finn-extension-suite/README.md

 ### 2. Finn.no - to the top
 Extension that adds "to the top" button across whole webpage.
-This button allow to quickly scroll to the top of the page.
+This button allows to quickly scroll to the top of the page.

 Simply a button in the right bottom corner is added.
 When it is pressed, the page automatically scrolls to the top.